Painted turtle: Capture

 Commercial harvesting of painted turtles in the wild is controversial and, increasingly, restricted.
 Wisconsin formerly had virtually unrestricted trapping of painted turtles but based on qualitative observations forbade all commercial harvesting in 1997.
 Neighboring Minnesota, where trappers collected more than 300,000 painted turtles during the 1990s, commissioned a study of painted turtle harvesting.
 Scientists found that harvested lakes averaged half the painted turtle density of off-limit lakes, and population modeling suggested that unrestricted harvests could produce a large decline in turtle populations.
 In response, Minnesota forbade new harvesters in 2002 and limited trap numbers.
 Although harvesting continued, subsequent takes averaged half those of the 1990s.
+In 2023, Minnesota banned the practice of commercial turtle trapping.
 As of 2009, painted turtles faced virtually unlimited harvesting in Arkansas, Iowa, Missouri, Ohio, and Oklahoma; since then, Missouri has prohibited their harvesting.

 Individuals who trap painted turtles typically do so to earn additional income, selling a few thousand a year at $1–2 each.
 Many trappers have been involved in the trade for generations, and value it as a family activity.
 Some harvesters disagree with limiting the catch, saying the populations are not dropping.